Skip to Content

 Roasting Tomatoes for Enhanced Flavor

-2. Prep Smartly: Halve tomatoes, drizzle olive oil, sprinkle salt, and add herbs for depth.
+2. Basic Preparation: Halve tomatoes, drizzle with olive oil, sprinkle with salt, and add herbs like thyme or rosemary.

 Preserving Tomatoes Through Canning, Freezing, or Drying